PulseRain/Rattlesnake/README.md

     And the elf file can be found in build/zephyr/zephyr.elf

-  3. In particular, to build the mock test from [RISC-V-IoT-Contest](https://github.com/PulseRain/RISC-V-IoT-Contest/tree/5fd366a0beec4b06054d38bcdca5e6fc5276de96), users can do as following: (take the ATTACK_NR1 for example)
+  3. In particular, to build the mock test from [RISC-V-IoT-Contest](https://github.com/PulseRain/RISC-V-IoT-Contest/tree/5fd366a0beec4b06054d38bcdca5e6fc5276de96), users can do the following: (take the ATTACK_NR1 for example)

     $ git clone https://github.com/PulseRain/Rattlesnake.git
     $ cd Rattlesnake